life-itself/web3/site/pages/contribute.md

-# Get Involved
+# Contribute

 This is an open collaborative project.
 We already have a variety of partners and contributors and we'd love to have more!
 Here are some of the ways you can get involved:

+### If you like research and writing

 * Contribute to the [library][], for example by adding articles and research on web3 and background topics.
 * Write up key concepts and ideas.
 You can check out our [existing list][concepts] to see which ones could be extended or improved.
 * Proof edit articles and transcribe dialogs.
 Please [get in touch][contact] to find out more.

+### If you like coding and designing

+* Check out the github repo for the project: https://github.com/life-itself/web3

+### If you like exploring and sharing

+* Check out our videos and resources.
 * Share the work with others.

+### Feedback

-We’d also love to have feedback through [our forum][forum].
+Offer us your feedback and suggestions through [our forum][forum].
 For example:

 * Are there particular topics or areas you think we should cover?
 * Do you disagree with any of our assessments?
 Have we missed or misunderstood something?